openxpki/openxpki.github.com/_posts/2018-04-10-workshop-invitation.md

 12:45 - Use Cases Based on Actual Projects

-* 802.1x network authentication for Windows clients
+* Windows autoenrollment with Secardeo certEP for IEEE 802.1X network access
 * enrollment of devices using SCEP with approval via ServiceNow CMDB
 * KPI reporting based on certificate metadata using Elasticsearch/Kibana